aidinatt8/Robot-car-control-STM32/README.md

 ### Task 1
 The demonstration video for the reference can be found [here](https://youtu.be/Gmcn4qOGeh0).
-Some of the main concepts used: counter, PWM, timer
+Main concepts used: counter, PWM, timer

 ### Task2
 The path for following is as indicated in this diagram
 ![image] (./path_arena.png)
 The demonstration video for the reference can be found [here](https://youtu.be/g4ZNgE-4EPs).
+Main concepts used